Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Loading Sequence
 ----------------

-Shell partition is loaded from flash at system boot time.
+The Shell partition is loaded from flash at system boot time.
 It establishes the PCIe link and exposes two physical functions to the BIOS.
 After OS boot, xmgmt driver attaches to PCIe physical function 0 exposed by the Shell and then looks for VSEC in PCIe extended configuration space.
 Using VSEC it determines the logic UUID of Shell and uses the UUID to load matching *xsabin* file from Linux firmware directory.
 The xsabin file contains metadata to discover peripherals that are part of Shell and firmware(s) for any embedded soft processors in Shell.

-Shell exports child interface UUID which is used for compatibility check when loading user compiled xclbin over the User partition as part of DFX.
+The Shell exports child interface UUID which is used for compatibility check when loading user compiled xclbin over the User partition as part of DFX.
 When a user requests loading of a specific xclbin the xmgmt management driver reads the parent interface UUID specified in the xclbin and matches it with child interface UUID exported by Shell to determine if xclbin is compatible with the Shell.
 If match